Hubert Sagnières: Societal engagement

-Sagnières' work at the head of Essilor also includes the launch (in 2015) of "Vision Ambassadors", a programme aimed at providing basic eye care to people living in underserved areas in developing countries, and participating (together with governments, development agencies, other private companies and eye health practitioners) in "Our Children's Vision", an initiative with the ambition of testing the vision of 50 million children worldwide by 2020 (April 2013).
+Sagnières' work at the head of Essilor also includes the launch (in 2015) of "Vision Ambassadors", a programme aimed at providing basic eye care to people living in underserved areas in developing countries, and participating (together with governments, development agencies, other private companies and eye health practitioners) in Our Children's Vision, which aims to test the vision of 50 million children worldwide by 2020 (April 2013).

-In April 2018, Hubert Sagnières announced Essilor's partnership with the Vision Catalyst Fund to provide ophthalmic lenses to 200 million people in the Commonwealth living below the poverty line.
+In April 2018, Sagnières announced Essilor's partnership with the Vision Catalyst Fund to provide ophthalmic lenses to 200 million people in the Commonwealth living below the poverty line.

-In December 2018, Hubert Sagnières was present at the signature of the Letter of Intent between Essilor with the Royal Government of Bhutan and the Central Monastic Body to sustainably strengthen the country's vision care infrastructure.
+In December 2018, Sagnières was present at the signature of the Letter of Intent between Essilor with the Royal Government of Bhutan and the Central Monastic Body to strengthen the country's vision care infrastructure.
 Essilor has pledged to provide 400,000 pairs of eyeglasses for free which will be distributed to all Bhutanese citizens in need and help in strengthening the capacity of health professionals on vision care through the help of training programs and tools.

-During a panel discussion on the sidelines of the 74th Session of the United Nations General Assembly on 24 September 2019, Hubert Sagnières presented Essilor's evidence-based report, which includes analytical support from McKinsey & Company and quantifies the scale of the "uncorrected poor vision crisis" as well as relevant solutions.
+During a panel discussion on the sidelines of the 74th Session of the United Nations General Assembly on 24 September 2019, Sagnières presented Essilor's evidence-based report, which includes analytical support from McKinsey & Company and quantifies the scale of the "uncorrected poor vision crisis" as well as relevant solutions.
 According to the report, a total investment of $14 billion over the next 30 years is required to eliminate uncorrected poor vision by 2050.

 Employee shareholding

-Hubert Sagnières has strongly developed employee shareholding at Essilor as it jumped from 21% in 2016 to over 67% by the end of 2019, making it one of the three French companies with the highest percentage of employee shareholders.
+Hubert Sagnières has developed employee shareholding at Essilor as it jumped from 21% in 2016 to over 67% by the end of 2019, making it one of the three French companies with the highest percentage of employee shareholders.
 Essilor's employee shareholding effort has been cited as an example by French President Emmanuel Macron several times.

 Salary and compensation

-In 2017, Hubert Sagnières received 2,140,000 € for salary and compensation for his positions at Essilor, as well as 50,000 performance shares accounting for 2.7 million euros.
+In 2017, Sagnières received 2,140,000 € for salary and compensation for his positions at Essilor, as well as 50,000 performance shares accounting for 2.7 million euros.

 EssilorLuxottica

-On October 1, 2018, as part of the merger between Essilor and Luxottica, Hubert Sagnières holds the role of the executive vice-chairman of the new company EssilorLuxottica and remains chairman of Essilor.
+From October 1, 2018, as part of the merger between Essilor and Luxottica, Sagnières has held the role of the executive vice-chairman of the new company EssilorLuxottica and remains chairman of Essilor.

 Sagnières says he sees uniting Essilor and Luxottica as a way to develop the eyewear market "which is currently facing two key challenges—awareness and accessibility.
 There is a lack of awareness when it comes to bad vision.
 Secondly, there are not enough stores or access points where people can go and have their eyes checked or purchase eye-glasses, contact lenses and sunglasses."

+Writing

+In 2023 Sagnières published a non-fiction book, Daring French Explorations 1714-1854, Trailblazing adventures around the world, Flammarion.
+The book proposes a series of extracts from the travel journals of the French explorers, as well as some 400 digitalized illustrations from the illustrators who embarked with them on their journey.